romgere/MyExoMy/README.md

 ## Various

+- Add some picture/screenshots of rover, UI & TUI in readme
 - Export some list & link to used component (battery, 4g hat, sensor) & ensure other can build the rover
 - plug arduino to raspberry with I2C & start with sending LiPO battery voltage ?